juanparati/MyBackup/README.md

 Defined by option "**compress**".

 It will compress the snapshot file as a GZ file.
-The ".gz" will be added to snapshot file.
+The ".gz" extension will be added to snapshot file.

 ### Check replication